-Engage Collin County is committed to improving overall wellness in our community by establishing and strengthening collaborations among community partners, assessing needs, educating the public, and advocating for policies that protect and empower.
+Engage Collin County is committed to educating on substance misuse, mental health and improving overall wellness in our community by establishing and strengthening collaborations among community partners, assessing needs, educating the public, and advocating for policies that protect and empower.

 Collaborate | Educate | Advocate